AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

 ```
   - Explanation:
-    - As you can see, we will store in memory the **Clusters** for each level, the **Entrances** (we will have enttrances, since it is a regular graph) & the **Nodes of the Hiearchy** (The Nodes are stored here, but note that each cluster has a vector of pointers to it's nodes, in order to have a better time searching)
+    - As you can see, we will store in memory the **Clusters** for each level, the **Entrances** (we will have enttrances, since it is a regular graph) & the **Nodes of the Hiearchy** (The Nodes are stored here, but note that each cluster has a vector of pointers to its nodes, in order to have a better time searching)

     - Let's take a further look into the Containers Structures: